-We all have good days and tough days.
-And then there are times when, for some of us, the tough days go on and on - maybe because of clinical depression, anxiety, phobias, or an addiction.
+We all have our good days and tough days.
+And then there are times when, for some of us, the tough days go on and on - maybe because of clinical depression, anxiety, phobias, some other mental health issue, or addiction.

-It's for the people who want to overcome those issues in their lives that we are here.
-Mental Health Recovery Services of Warren & Clinton Counties (MHRS) is the local board of mental health and addiction services.
-State law requires us to plan, fund, monitor, and evaluate the services and programs for people seeking help, and to promote the benefits of treatment and recovery.
+It's for the people who want to overcome those issues that we are here.
+Mental Health Recovery Services of Warren & Clinton Counties (MHRS) is the local board of mental health and addiction services, one of 51 boards across Ohio.
+Our job as outlined by the Ohio Revised Code is to plan, fund, monitor, and evaluate services and programs for people seeking help, and to promote the benefits of treatment and recovery.

-While we don't deliver direct services, we do ensure that the provider agencies with which we contract offer quality, accessible services and programs to help residents recover.
+While we don't deliver direct services, we do ensure the provider agencies that we contract with offer quality, accessible services and programs for area residents.

 To share hope and caring to achieve recovery from mental illness, alcoholism, and drug addiction.
 Our expectations for recovery include the acquisition of meaningful roles, sobriety, healthy relationships with friends and family, and a joyful life.

 Our system supports communities in Clinton and Warren Counties as they respond to behavioral health issues through prevention, intervention, treatment, rehabilitation and asset building services.